vendia/examples/features/share/graphql/creating-our-uni.md

 This example will create a Uni to store attributes regarding product inventory.

-If you are not already logged in to the share service you do so by running [`share login`](https://vendia.net/docs/share/cli/commands/login):
+If you are not already logged in to the Share CLI, do so by running [`share login`](https://vendia.net/docs/share/cli/commands/login):

 ```bash
 share login
 ```

 The `share uni create` command can be used to deploy our Uni.
 You will need to copy the file `registration.json.sample` to `registration.json`.
-Pick a unique `name` for your uni that begins with `test-` - by default all unis share a common namespace so here is your chance to get creative.
+Pick a unique `name` for your Uni that begins with `test-` - by default all Unis share a common namespace so here is your chance to get creative.
 Update the `userId` attribute of each node to reflect your Vendia Share email address.

 ```bash
 cd uni_configuration
 share uni create --config registration.json
 ```

 The Uni will take several minutes to deploy.
-We have pre-seeded several inventory items in our Uni.
+We have seeded several inventory items in our Uni.
 We can check on its status in the Vendia Share web application or with the `share` CLI.
+The Uni is ready for use when it enters a `RUNNING` state.

-**NOTE:** The name of your uni will be different.
+**NOTE:** The name of your Uni will be different.
 Adjust the name accordingly.

 ```bash
 share get --uni test-graphql-example